-Even under the severe downside scenario, the analysis demonstrates the Group can continue to maintain sufficient liquidity headroom although, absent more drastic cost-saving measures, would default on its debt covenants.
-Therefore, the Directors believe the Group is adequately resourced to continue in operational existence for at least the twelve-month period from the date of signing the consolidated financial statements.
-Accordingly, the Directors considered it appropriate to adopt the going concern basis of accounting in preparing the consolidated financial statements.
+Under either scenario, the analysis demonstrates the Group can continue to maintain sufficient liquidity headroom with no default on debt covenants.

+Therefore, the Directors believe the Group is adequately resourced to continue in operational existence for at least the going concern period.
+Accordingly, the Directors consider it appropriate to adopt the going concern basis of accounting in preparing the consolidated and Company financial statements.